PyDataMunich/PyDataMunichSite/content/posts/gunship.md

-title: First Post
+title: Welcome to PyData Munich!
 slug: firstpost
 category: general
 date: 2017-06-09
 modified: 2017-06-09
 gallery: {photo}logos

-# Welcome to PyData Munich!
+image: {photo}logos/pydata_logo.png

 As our little community grows and needs more and more infrastructure, I though a centralized web site (written with Python, of course) might make for a nice info